leaningtech/labs/src/content/docs/cheerpx/for-flash/Troubleshooting.md

 <p align="center"><img src="https://leaningtech.com/wp-content/uploads/2021/04/faulty_flash_logo.png" width="700"></p>

 You have correctly configured CheerpX, congratulations!
 Your issue is that the Harman library is either expired, or is being given `.SWF` files from a domain that is not whitelisted.
-If you get in touch with Harman, they should provide you with a new `libHCSFP.so` with an updated 1 month license.
+If you get in touch with Harman, they should provide you with a new `libHCSFP_CX.so` with an updated 1 month license.
 Make sure that you have given them the correct domains to whitelist, these should be the origins of the flash content, and **not** the pages they are hosted on.

 ## I'm having trouble hosting on IIS